Leeds and Selby Railway: Lease and acquisition by the York and North Midland (1840–1854)

-In 1844 an act of Parliament was passed allowing the York and North Midland to absorb the Leeds and Selby Railway entirely, and so the Leeds and Selby Railway as an independent entity ceased to exist.
+The Leeds and Selby Railway Act 1844 (7 & 8 Vict. c. xxi) was passed allowing the York and North Midland to absorb the Leeds and Selby Railway entirely, and so the Leeds and Selby Railway as an independent entity ceased to exist.
 A decade later, the York and North Midland Railway would become the North Eastern Railway after its amalgamation with other railway companies.

 NER period (1854–1923)

 In the 1860s the North Eastern Railway (NER) sought to extend the line from its Marsh Lane terminus into the centre of Leeds.
 Concurrently the NER and the London and North Western Railway planned to construct a joint station in Leeds.
 An initial (1863) plan for the line into Leeds met with significant local opposition and was withdrawn, and a revised route was made.
 (See also Leather 1864) The plan was submitted to parliament in 1864 and received assent in 1865.
 The new joint station received assent in the same session.